Chile

 Finally, and only thanks to the pressure and efforts of the Arica journalists’ association, the union leader and her colleagues were released in the early hours of 24 October.
 The police officers involved in the incident are being investigated for torture by the Public Prosecutor’s Office.

 The national union representing construction, industrial assembly and allied workers, SINTEC (Sindicato Nacional de Trabajadores de la Construcción, Montaje Industrial y Afines), accused the STRABAG Group of cancelling jobs and stopping food, lodging and transport services for field workers, not only affecting their working conditions, but also affecting their families, as the workers were not able to travel home on their days off.
-The situation emerged as a result of the failure of the collective bargaining process and a 12-day strike launched on 30 July by the union representing the employees of the Austria-based group.
+The situation emerged as a result of the failure of the collective bargaining collective bargaining The process of negotiating mutually acceptable terms and conditions of employment as well as regulating industrial relations between one or more workers’ representatives, trade unions, or trade union centres on the one hand and an employer, a group of employers or one or more employers’ organisations on the other.

 More than 400 members of the union representing Walmart workers, the SIL (Sindicato Interempresas de Walmart), were dismissed during the month of September.
-The president of the union condemned the mass and selective dismissals, describing them as repressive measures aimed at restricting protest in the form of participatory strike action.
-The dismissals came 60 days after the expiry of the protections established for trade unionists in a previous collective agreement.
+The president of the union condemned the mass and selective dismissals, describing them as repressive measures aimed at restricting protest in the form of participatory strike strike The most common form of industrial action, a strike is a concerted stoppage of work by employees for a limited period of time.
+Can assume a wide variety of forms.

 During the day of action on Thursday 5 September 2019, after the brutal repression suffered by demonstrators and the numerous arrests targeting union and social leaders, the Carabinero police officers tried to enter the headquarters of the CUT, firing pepper gas directly into the faces of the leaders who were trying to protect the premises and to prevent their illegal occupation by the police.